hoaihuongbk/feldera-experience/README.md

 make setup
 ```

+## Access Feldera
-3. **Access Feldera**: Open your browser to http://localhost:8090.
+Open your browser to http://localhost:8090.

-4. **Next Steps**: Refer to the blog post for instructions on creating the data stream, detection logic, and Redpanda output, as well as how to observe the results.
+Refer to the blog post for instructions on creating the data stream, detection logic, and Redpanda output, as well as how to observe the results.

+## Cleanup
-5. **Cleanup**: To stop the pipeline and remove containers
+To stop the pipeline and remove containers
 ```bash
 make clean
 ```